qtmfld/android-lifecycle-check/README.md

 # android-lifecycle-check
 A tiny minimal app for Android, with which I assured myself that

-* AppCompatActivity restarts
+* Activity restarts (actually I checked AppCompatActivity)
 * Fragment survives

-during runtime configuration changes, e.g.
+during such runtime configuration changes as

-* in screen orientation
+screen orientation
-** from portrait to landscape
+* from portrait to landscape
-** landscape to portrait
+* landscape to portrait

-* in multi-window feature
+multi-window feature
-** single to dual
+* single to dual
-** dual to single
+* dual to single
-** resize in dual
+* resize in dual